Noncommutative Bennett and Rosenthal inequalities: Improved noncommutative Rosenthal's inequality

 \section{Improved noncommutative Rosenthal's inequality}

 We prove the improved noncommutative Rosenthal inequality and show that the coefficients cannot be improved in this section.
-In order to prove Theorem \ref{rosnc}, we will follow and refine the standard iteration procedure given in \cite{JX3}, used before by Lust-Piquard \cite{LP} and Pisier/Xu \cite{PX97}.
+In order to prove Theorem \ref{rosnc}, we will follow and refine the standard iteration procedure given in \cite{JX3}, used before by Lust-Piquard \cite{LP} and Pisier, Gilles and Xu \cite{PX}. \begin{pf*}{Proof of Theorem \ref{rosnc}} Instead of proving (\ref {rosnc1}) directly, we prove the following equivalent inequality: